KDE/kate/README.md

 Close to everything beside the main functions of the two applications is implemented there.

+This is installed a shared library kateprivate that can be used by addons, too.
+The library isn't BC over releases, no headers to use it are installed to the system.

 ### apps/kate

 The **apps/kate** directory contains the Kate application sources.